Which Air Filter is Right for Your Health

 The flat, fiberglass air filters are the most basic type of home air filter.
-These filters do not usually improve your indoor air quality; instead, they were created to guard the heating and cooling equipment from having larger contaminants infiltrate the system and damage the parts.
+These filters do not generally improve your indoor air quality; instead, they were designed to protect the HVAC equipment from having larger contaminants infiltrate the system and damage the parts.
 As a result, they aren’t successful at removing indoor air pollutants, but only cost around $1 each.

 If you’re having trouble deciding which air filter is the best choice for your home, give Strand Brothers Service Experts a call today and we will walk you through your options to make the best decision for your family’s breathing air.